Armored Heart: L'Odeur de l'Amour

 Lanri wasn’t likely to be noticed or disturbed there, Seeker thought, which left her able to dedicate her full attention to finding whoever had had the hubris to touch her mortal’s mind, and strike the down with all of the hate that they had hoped to inspire in Lanri.
 She could sense roughly where the spell was coming from, and would go that way.

 She stood up, and just as she did so, Ithella’s voice rang out.
 “Souvenez-vous qui vous détestez.”
 Seeker smiled.
-It was a spell held sacred by Duin’s priests, a form of battle meditation to guide those driven to a berserking rage into taking it out solely on their enemies.
+It was a spell held sacred by Daray’s priests, a form of battle meditation to guide those driven to a berserking rage into taking it out solely on their enemies.
 The fighting soldiers stopped their squabble almost immediately, and up the road, Seeker could see fights which she hadn’t even noticed before likewise peter out and stop.

 Just in time, too.
 Because a few seconds later, there came a scream from the woods, and the first arrows started to hit the column.